taddison/taddison/README.md

 Being kept busy at work with:
 - Engineering management (teams/teams of teams)
-- Performance, Scale, and Security
+- Building systems for speed, scale, and security

 Ongoing obsession with:
 - Personal finance